Ashu-hub/All-About-MicroServices/MicroservceDesignPattern.md

 		10) Dev/prod parity - Keep development, staging, and production as similar as possible.
 		11) Logs -Treat logs as event streams.
 		12)  Admin processes - Run admin/management tasks as one-off processes.

+# Deployment Pattern:
+	 We tend to acheive:
+	 1) Scalability & throughput.
+	 2) Relaiable & Available.
+	 3) Isolation.
+	 4) Resource Limit.
+	 5) Monitor.
+	 6) Cost  Effective.

+## 1. Multiple Service per host.

+	In tihs we run multiple services in say one virtual machine.
+This pattern is used earlier.
+	How to scale:
+	Just add another VM.
+Load Balance bet them.

+	Adv:
+	Effective resource utilization.
+	Fast Deployement.

+	DisAdv:
+	1) Poor Isolation
+	2) No Resource limit- say one service is using all the resouces(say CPU), so another services does not have anything to use.
+	3) Dependency conflict

+##	2. Service per VM/container:
+	Deploy every service in one VM/container

+	Adv:
+	1. Isolation and Secure
+	2. Mangeable
+	3. Fast
+	4. Auto Scaling:

+	DisAdv:
+	1. Slow(VM only).
+	2. Not efficient in utilization(VM only)
+	3. Not so secure(container)

+## 3.ServerLess
+	JUst worry about your own code and cloud provider will do everything for you.
+Like AWS/ GC/ Azure

+	Adv:
+	1. Focus on code.
+	2. No worries about scaling
+	3. pay as you go.

+	DisAdv:
+	1. Runtime Support.
+	2. Expensive
+	3. Vendor lock- SOme Code configurtion is provider specific, like AWS config might not be used in GC or Azure
+	4. Debugging pain
+	5. stateless $ hout running process only.